-With regards to sustainable investments, the selection criteria include: (i) Alignment with the UN Sustainable Development Goals (SDGs) (contributing for at least 25% of the issuer revenue), (ii) Energy transition score & ESG score (companies that score in the top 25% within the respective peer group for either score eligible) (iii) GICS: Issuer operates within the "Food Products Industry" or "Healthcare Sector".
-The issue is classified as a green bond under an appropriate framework and is subject to independent review.
+With regards to sustainable investments, the selection criteria include : (i) Alignment with the UN Sustainable Development Goals (SDGs) (contributing for at least 25% of the issuer revenue), (ii) Low Carbon Transition score & ESG score (companies that score in the top 25% within the respective peer group for either score eligible) (iii) GICS: Issuer operates within the "Food Products Industry" or "Healthcare Sector".

-With regards to positive screening and best-in-class approach, the IQS team uses the ESG score from MSCI.
+With regards to the low carbon best-in-class approach, the IQS team uses the Low Carbon Transition score from MSCI.
 All securities have to be covered by the ESG rating agencies to ensure compliance with the investment framework.